Privacy

 Swimming Matters (UK) started in 2009 and our aim is to provide adults with a top notch service to help them get the most from their swimming, whatever their swimming aims might be.

-Types of Data we collect and process
+Types of Data We Collect and Process

-Signing up to be kept up to date with one of our services e.g. our front crawl technique waiting/mailing list?
+Signing up to be kept up to date with one of our services

+For example, signing up to our front crawl technique waiting/mailing list.
 We collect your name, email address and telephone number so that we can:

-– Keep you up to date with any availability
+• Keep you up to date with any availability

 This is collected under the legal basis of consent and legitimate interest.
-Unless you ask us to remove you, we will keep it for 1 year after we last received a contact from you e.g. if you signed up to the mailing list on 1stJanuary 2018 and then your last contact with us was 1stJune 2018, it would be 1stJune 2019 that we delete your data.
+Unless you ask us to remove you, we will keep it for 1 year after we last received contact from you.
+For example, if you signed up to the mailing list on 1st January 2026 and your last contact with us was 1st June 2026, we would delete your data on 1st June 2027.

-Joining us as a swimmer?
+Joining us as a swimmer

-We collect your name, contact details, date of birth, emergency contact details, and anything that might affect your ability to swim e.g. medical conditions,
+We collect your name, contact details, date of birth, emergency contact details, and anything that might affect your ability to swim (e.g. medical conditions).
+This is so we can:

-– Send you information about our other services that we think you might find useful
+• Send you information about our other services that we think you might find useful

-This is processed under the legal basis of contract, consent, and legitimate interest
+This is processed under the legal basis of contract, consent, and legitimate interest.

 Security

-We take your data security very seriously and we employ a variety of technical and organisational measures to keep your personal information safe and to prevent unauthorised access to, or use, or disclosure of it.
+We take your data security very seriously and we employ a variety of technical and organisational measures to keep your personal information safe and to prevent unauthorised access to, or use or disclosure of it.

-Unfortunately, no information transmission over the Internet is guaranteed 100% secure nor is any storage of information always 100% secure, but we do take all appropriate steps to protect the security of your personal information.
+Unfortunately, no information transmission over the Internet is guaranteed 100% secure, nor is any storage of information always 100% secure, but we do take all appropriate steps to protect the security of your personal information.

 Sub-Contract Processing